brodi-xx/farmers-market-app/README.md

 We express our gratitude to all contributors for their dedication and hard work in creating the This Little Piggy application.

-## Technology Used
+## Technologies/Frameworks Used

-The This Little Piggy application was built using the following technologies:
+The This Little Piggy application was built using the following:

-- Handlebars, CSS, JavaScript, SQL, Node.js, Express.js
+-Node.js
+-Express.js
+-Sequelize
+-MySQL
+-Bootstrap
+-Handlebars
+*
-* *Miro* was used to organize and streamline collaboration
+*Miro* was used to organize and streamline collaboration

 ## Conclusion